turingschool/front-end-curriculum/projects/sorting-suite.md

 ## 3. Merge Sort

-Merge sort is the most complicated, quickest and fascinating of the three IMO.
-You can create a really interesting recursive solution.
+Merge sort is much faster than bubble and insertion sort.
+It typically has two parts
+1: a merge function which takes two sorted arrays and merges them into one sorted array
+2: a mergeSort function which splits an unsorted array into pieces so that they can be sorted.

+It can be solved elegantly with a recursive solution.

 ### Theory